OrderedSet86/garden-of-grind-doc/pages/reaching_lv.md

 ![](../assets/images/gog-draconic-skeleton-grinder.png)

-Eventually you will acquire your splash weakness potion and golden apple.
+Eventually, you will acquire your splash weakness potion and golden apple.
 Build a separate spawning area so you can pull out a zombie villager, then use the items on him to convert him back into a villager.
+Starting in 2.8, this is slightly easier if you have wood, as the boats have been converted to their newer vanilla counterparts by the addition of Et Futuurum Requiem.
 (Make sure the sky is blocked so he does not burn during the day!)

 ![](../assets/images/gog-zombie-villager.png)

 If you don’t get the villager you want (sapling trade, glass trade, clay trade, or wand trade), this is ok.
 Use the questbook to get a cookie and craft a Mystery Arrow.
 Place a dispenser into the villager chamber and take a backup.
-Now add your Mystery Arrow and activate the dispenser using a redstone torch (redstone and sticks are a drop from witches, and torches are a drop from a certain type of creeper if you can’t get sticks).
+Now add your Mystery Arrow and activate the dispenser using a redstone torch (redstone and sticks are drops from witches, and torches are drops from a certain type of creeper if you can’t get sticks).

-From there, you can either use the raw ore clusters from the pechs to make doors, and a full-on villager breeder, or otherwise restore your backup until you get the type of villager you want (a farmer with a vanilla sapling trade).
+From there, you can either use the raw ore clusters from the pechs to make doors, and a full-on villager breeder, or otherwise restore your backup until you get the type of villager you want (a farmer with a vanilla sapling trade or Forestry lumberjack, which has a guaranteed sapling trade, whether it's first or third, and said sapling may also need to be grown in anything from a 1 by 1 to a 4 by 4.).
 Congratulations, you’ve entered the **Wood Age!**

 # The Wood Age